dream-num/univer/README.md

 | **Server and runtime** | Node.js headless runtime, RPC/Web Worker patterns, and server-oriented automation primitives. | Collaboration server, Node.js collaboration client, SSR services, computing delegation, server-side calculation, and collaboration changeset replay tooling. |

 Pro features are documented in the [Univer Pro guide](https://docs.univer.ai/guides/pro).
 They are intentionally separated here so the OSS package surface is clear.

+Boundary principles:

+- OSS packages in this repository are intended to be useful on their own under the Apache-2.0 license.
+Univer Pro is optional and is not required to use the public OSS SDK APIs.
+- Bugs, regressions, and security issues in OSS packages should be reported and fixed in the OSS repository, even when a related Pro feature exists.
+- OSS documentation should not imply that Pro-only capabilities are available in public `@univerjs/*` packages.
+Pro-only APIs, packages, and deployment paths should be named explicitly.
+- When an OSS feature has a Pro enhancement, the OSS behavior should remain documented independently so users can evaluate the open-source surface without reading commercial docs first.

 ## 🌐 Ecosystem